samagalhaes/roslaunch-autocomplete-vscode/README.md

 ## Extension Settings

-there are no settings now.
+There are no settings now.

-## Contributors
+## Fork change

-Thank you!

-* Olcina
-* fabiocapasso93
+  Based on the code produced by OTL for [vscode-urdf extension](https://github.com/OTL/vscode-urdf)